akhilesh-s/akhilesh-s/README.md

 ### Hi there 👋

-CSE UG @JUIT, interested in Web and Blockchain Development
+Currently enginerring at @Media.net, interested in Web Dev